-The Falmouth & Exeter Students’ Union has today announced the 2021 SU election results via Facebook following an unprecedented period of entirely virtual campaigning.
+The Falmouth & Exeter Students’ Union today announced its 2021 election results via Facebook following an unprecedented period of entirely virtual campaigning.

-There was an especially wide field of candidates for most of the roles this year, and four have been chosen to become the 2021/22 SU presidents.
+There was an especially wide field of 19 candidates this year, and four have been chosen to become the 2021/22 SU presidents.

-The SU congratulated the new presidents, saying: “We can’t wait to see how you plan to instruct student-led change!”
+The SU congratulated the new presidents, adding: “We can’t wait to see how you plan to instruct student-led change!”

 A total of 4,072 votes were cast from 1,535 individuals.
 More statistics from the election can be found on the SU website.